Pacific Money

 The U.S. Commerce Department yesterday announced the imposition of preliminary duties on the imports of solar cells and panels from four Southeast Asian nations, in a victory for domestic panel makers who claim that cheap imports are undermining their operations.

 Back in May, the Commerce Department announced that it was initiating antidumping and countervailing duty investigations of crystalline silicon photovoltaic (PV) cells from Cambodia, Malaysia, Thailand, and Vietnam.
-The probe came a month after the American Alliance filed a trade case for the Solar Manufacturing Trade Committee, which brings together seven leading solar producers, including South Korea’s Hanwha Qcells USA Inc., Switzerland’s Meyer Burger, Norway’s REC Silicon, and the U.S. firms First Solar Inc. and Mission Solar Energy LLC.
+The probe came a month after the filing of a case by the American Alliance for Solar Manufacturing Trade Committee, which brings together seven leading solar producers, including South Korea’s Hanwha Qcells USA Inc., Switzerland’s Meyer Burger, Norway’s REC Silicon, and the U.S. firms First Solar Inc. and Mission Solar Energy LLC.

 The Committee argued that Chinese companies with factories in the four nations have benefitted from unfair Chinese government subsidies, and flooded the U.S. market with panels priced below the cost of production.
 This has caused prices to crash by more than 50 percent, threatening their hefty investments in U.S. solar manufacturing.
 It asked the Biden’s administration to impose tariffs on panels and cells from the four countries.